laravel/docs/mocking.md

     Mail::assertNothingQueued();

-You may pass a closure to the `assertSent` or `assertNotSent` methods in order to assert that a mailable was sent that passes a given "truth test".
+You may pass a closure to the `assertSent`, `assertNotSent`, `assertQueued` and `assertNotQueued` methods in order to assert that a mailable was sent that passes a given "truth test".
 If at least one mailable was sent that passes the given truth test then the assertion will be successful:

     Mail::assertSent(function (OrderShipped $mail) use ($order) {
         return $mail->order->id === $order->id;